LaurynasGHub/price_it_API/README.md

 Add login?
 If user is logged in then the request is possible?

+### Work on documentation

+Create new and good documentation for API - paths, returns etc.

 ### (Possible future update):

 Right now Barbora scraper returns 5 results, Rimi scraper returns about 15.
 This should be if not changeable, atleast identical. ✅ Completed!